-At that time we lived on campus, so I definitely felt all the eyes on us.
-Though true or not, I never had the feeling that we had complete privacy until I crawled into bed and closed the doors of our room.
-Our bedroom was tucked away in a corner of the building and a big wall right behind it.
+At that time we lived on campus, so it felt like we were being watched 24/7.
+I never had the feeling that we had complete privacy until I crawled into bed and closed the doors of our room.
+Our bedroom was tucked away in a corner of the basement.

-Everyone wants to know if you’re the real deal or are you going to be the missionary who only makes it through the first year and then heads back home.
-I was definitely not ready to head back, though I was questioning if we had made a good choice for our family.
-Questioning my motherhood.
+I get it, everyone wants to know if you’re the real deal or are you going to be the missionary who only makes it through a few short months.
+I was definitely not ready to head back.

 Was I a bad mom because now my toddler wasn’t speaking?

-Was I a bad mom for this . . . or that . . . or . . . the questions filled my mind endlessly, haunting me as I watched my oldest suffer in the transition.
-As I watched my good little boy come home with a red mark in his notebook for bad behavior.
+Was I a bad mom for this or that?
+The questions filled my mind endlessly, haunting me as I watched my oldest suffer in the transition.
+As I watched my sweet boy come home every day with a red mark in his notebook for bad behavior.

-The opportunity I was giving my children to experience another country, language, poverty, food and Him at work–would only make them richer little people.
+This experience we were giving our children to experience another country, language, poverty, food and Him at work–would only make them more compassionate and accepting.
 (Seven years into it, I can definitely attest to that.)

 One night I was putting my preschooler to bed and it took everything within me not to burst into uncontrollable weeping.
 He quietly whimpered and asked, “When are we going back home?”
 I looked at him and noticed that even in his whimpering, in his confusion and anxiety-ridden little self, he still had that sparkle in his eye.
 That sparkle that has always been able to put a smile on my face.